 Bryan’s Dad is a story of a father becoming symptomatic for HD and the complexity of a family’s experience when dealing with the signs and diagnosis.

-JHD Short Stories Series is a series of fictional short stories from the perspective of someone with JHD.
+JHD Short Story Series is a series of fictional short stories from the perspective of someone with JHD.
 These works do not represent the experience of any one individual, nor do they aim to encompass the entirety of an illness experience such as JHD.
 Rather, these stories strive to capture and explore themes presented across different JHD and HD experiences through a collection of punctuated narratives.
 Hopefully, engaging with JHD through storytelling will allow readers to better empathize with, and understand the nature of, the experience of this illness.

 HOPES is excited to present a new non-fictional story section on the website!
 This section is meant to be an open space in which individuals affected by Huntington’s disease (patients, caregivers, and friends) can share their experiences with HD in the form of anonymous text excerpts.
 We believe the sharing of narrative can have healing qualities and promote connectivity within the greater HD community.